krzurb/Urbanowski_Szczepanski_Studnia2D/README.md

 Authors:
 Krzysztof Urbanowski, Aleksander Szczepański

+The program consists of 3 files:

+Prostokat.java: Definition of a class with variables x, y, z.
+Rys.java: Code responsible for visualization (contains the main function).
+Kwanty.java: User interface.
+Running the Rys.java file starts the program.

 A program enabling visualization of stationary, non-stationary states, and wave packet propagation (optional) in a two-dimensional infinite potential well.